Rock Radio Heaven (B)

 Notes: Bassior was a talented voice artist and advertising producer in later years in Northern California.
 He was also a singer, forming the musical duo "Hank and Jean" with his first wife, performing in cocktail lounges, restaurants and clubs in Sonoma County during the 1970s.
 His daughters Lila and Liana (with second wife Mary) both inherited their dadís love of music and performing.
 In 2008, Lila appeared in the cast of Cole Porterís ďAnything GoesĒ at Cal State Fullerton, just after Liana performed in the same musical at Sebastopolís Analy High School.
 Died at at age 76, of heart and kidney failure.

-Stations: WAVZ New Haven, Conn., WMCA New York
+Stations: WAVZ New Haven, Connecticut, WMCA New York

 Notes: Starred on "Space Commander 8", a children's TV program on WNHC-TV New Haven in the 1960s.
 Was also a record promoter.
 Served in the Canadian Coast Guard before immigrating to the U.S.